robinvierich/SublimeTextGRLD/README.md

 # SublimeTextGRLD

-#### Note: This package is still early in development and will likely contain bugs.
-It has only been tested on Windows with a single lua application.
+## Note: This package is still early in development and is very unstable!
+A rewrite of the entire codebase is in progress.

 [GRLD](https://github.com/neuoy/GRLD) debugger client integration for Sublime Text 3.